INDIAN MATHEMATICS AND PROMINENT MATHEMATICIANS

 The history of Hindu numerals: when, where, who and how, they were invented

 In the long and distinguished history of India, it has scored many firsts.
-It made the first civilization (at least three thousand years before the Sumerians), it was the first country to experiment with democracy (in a town called Vaishali in present day state of Bihar), centuries before the Greeks, the first to codify medical and surgical practice (Charaka and Susruta respectively), the first to organize religion(Hinduism) and delve deep into theology and philosophy, develop the systems of Yoga and Meditation, now all the rage in the world, first and to delve into writing great treatises in both verse and prose, the first to recognize gravitation (this was at least a Millennium before Newton), the first to describe the elliptical orbits of planets around the sun, to describe how solar and lunar eclipses occur, theorize that earth rotated on its axis, thus giving the illusion of heavenly bodies revolving around earth, (these predated the Europeans by more than a millennia!), the first to produce steel, invent the game of chess, invent martial arts (“KalarippayatT”) etc, etc. However, India’s greatest gift to the world was in the field of mathematics.
+It made the first civilization (at least three thousand years before the Sumerians), it was the first country to experiment with democracy (in a town called Vaishali in present day state of Bihar), centuries before the Greeks, the first to codify medical and surgical practice (Charaka and Susruta respectively), the first to organize religion(Hinduism) and delve deep into theology and philosophy, develop the systems of Yoga and Meditation (now all the rage in the world), create the first written language (Tamil), and the mother of all Indo-European languages (Sanskrit) and to delve into writing great treatises in both verse and prose, the first to recognize gravitation (this was at least a Millennium before Newton), the first to describe the elliptical orbits of planets around the sun, to describe how solar and lunar eclipses occur, theorize that earth rotated on its axis, thus giving the illusion of heavenly bodies revolving around earth, (all of these predated the Europeans by more than a millennium!), the first to produce steel, invent the game of chess, invent martial arts (“KalarippayatT”) etc, etc. However, India’s greatest gift to the world was in the field of mathematics.
 India pioneered almost every field of mathematics, from the Hindu or Indian numeral system (1-9, previously and erroneously called the "Arabic numerals") the invention of zero and the decimal place value system, the arithmetical principles of addition, subtraction, multiplication and division, the notion of infinity, geometry and many of the theorems traditionally attributed and named after the Greeks or other Europeans, algebra, trigonometry and even significant parts of calculus were all developed by Indians to a significant degree of finesse, all long before any country or individual that the Europeans have given such credits to.

 In presenting India’s gift of mathematics to the world, I will adopt the following format: